3ffy/narcisse/README.md

 The pictures are taken by your servitor during a personal trip at Venice (Italie).
 They are not part of the licence, please don't use them without my agreement !

 The images are random pokemon images taken over the internet for that demo purpose only.
 Don't use them without author agreement.

+> :heart: This code is made with love, please give it some love back ! - 3ffy